Boiler vs Furnace

 The Best Choice for Your Home

 If you are replacing an existing system, the easiest choice is often sticking with what’s already in place.
 However, this may also be a good time to consider making a change.
 Making the best choice for your home starts with understanding furnace vs boiler differences and the pros and cons of each.
+Speak with a Carrier expert near you to find the best option for your home.

 Here are some similarities and differences: